 The Entrepreneurship major will inspire you to turn your business concepts into a reality.
 You can choose an entrepreneurial path toward becoming your own boss or an intrepreneurial track to be an innovator within a corporation.

-Product Innovation and Development Course: Business and Engineering Entreprenurs Welcome
+Product Development and Innovation Course: Business and Engineering Entreprenurs Welcome

 In industry, engineers and business professionals work together to develop and launch new products.
 That's why we put them together in the same class.
-Through our cross-disciplinary Product Innovation and Development course, funded in part by a grant from the National Collegiate Inventors and Innovators Alliance, entrepreneurial “e-teams” of business and engineering students collaborate to turn ideas into marketable products.
+Through our cross-disciplinary Product Development and Innovation course, funded in part by a grant from the National Collegiate Inventors and Innovators Alliance, entrepreneurial “e-teams” of business and engineering students collaborate to turn ideas into marketable products.
 Demand for the course has grown so high that four sessions were offered last fall.
-Each December, more than 120 students compete at the Product Innovation and Development Showcase, where alumni, faculty, staff, students, and area entrepreneurs vote with play money on the ideas they aould most likely invest in.
+Each December, more than 120 students compete at the Product Development and Innovation Showcase, where alumni, faculty, staff, students, and area entrepreneurs vote with play money on the ideas they aould most likely invest in.
 Below are some of the diverse products our e-teams have developed.
 Several provisional patents have been filed under the students' names.